 The Three Fifty holds a 3-Star Accreditation from the World of Fine Wine London Awards, placing it among Oslo's most recognised addresses for serious wine programming.
 Located on Hegdehaugsveien 25 in the Majorstuen district, the bar and restaurant operates at the intersection of thoughtful curation and neighbourhood accessibility.
-For Oslo visitors with a particular interest in wine-led dining, it sits in a peer set above casual wine bars but outside the full tasting-menu format of the city's Michelin tier.
+For Oslo visitors with a particular interest in wine-led dining, it sits in a comparable set above casual wine bars but outside the full tasting-menu format of the city's Michelin tier.

 Wine-Focused Dining on Hegdehaugsveien

 Oslo's wine bar scene has matured considerably over the past decade, shifting away from broad European lists toward programme-led operations with genuine depth of curation.
 The city's most serious wine addresses now occupy a specific tier: below the full omakase-style tasting menus at places like Maaemo or Kontrast, but well above the neighbourhood bistro with a rotating selection of natural bottles.
-The Three Fifty sits in that intermediate bracket, and its 3-Star Accreditation from the World of Fine Wine London Awards positions it within a peer set defined by programme rigour rather than Michelin ambition.
+The Three Fifty sits in that intermediate bracket, and its 3-Star Accreditation from the World of Fine Wine London Awards positions it within a comparable set defined by programme rigour rather than Michelin ambition.

 Hegdehaugsveien 25 is a residential-commercial strip in Majorstuen, one of Oslo's quieter inner-west neighbourhoods, and the address itself signals something about the venue's orientation.
 This is not the restaurant-row theatrics of Aker Brygge or the self-conscious cool of Grünerløkka.
 The street runs toward Bislett, lined with independent food shops, bakeries, and the kind of everyday commerce that keeps a neighbourhood functional rather than performative.
 A wine-focused operation at this address is making a statement about audience: it is not fishing for the tourist trade or the after-show crowd, but rather for residents who know what they want and arrive with intent.

-Get Exclusive Access →What the World of Fine Wine Accreditation Means in Practice
+What the World of Fine Wine Accreditation Means in Practice

 The World of Fine Wine London Awards' 3-Star Accreditation is not a restaurant guide star in the Michelin sense.
 It is a wine-programme assessment, and the criteria sit around cellar management, list construction, breadth of producer relationships, and the competence of whoever is steering service.
 For a venue to reach the three-star tier in this framework, the wine list needs to demonstrate structural depth across regions and styles, not simply an impressive back-catalogue of trophy labels.